pavlenex/stratumprotocol.org/src/_blog/case-study/hashlabs.md

+---
+title: "How Stratum V2 Increases Mining Profitability"
+description: "We are thrilled to announce the launch of SRI 1.0.0!
+This marks an important milestone in our mission to decentralize and enhance bitcoin mining and stands ready for immediate testing and integration."
+date: "2025-06-12"
+authors:
+  - Pavlenex
+tags:
+  - Case-study
+  - Research
+---
 # How Stratum V2 Increases Mining Profitability

 **This case study compares two Bitcoin mining protocols, Stratum V1 and V2 , and demonstrates how the combined technical improvements of Stratum V2 translate into a substantial profitability increase for miners.**

-## In bitcoin mining, a millisecond can determine whether a miner successfully earns the block reward or loses out to a competitor.
+In bitcoin mining, a millisecond can determine whether a miner successfully earns the block reward or loses out to a competitor.
 At the core of this race lies the **mining protocol** that connects miners, pools, and the network, with the goal of ensuring effective communication between participants.

 For over a decade, **Stratum V1 (SV1)** has served as the industry standard mining protocol, but as mining competition has intensified over the years, the need for technical improvements on the protocol-side has become apparent.
 While we have seen massive technical improvements on the mining hardware side over the past decade, miners have been stuck with a less than optimal protocol.